However, pitching yourself as a candidate via video conference can be just as daunting as interviewing face to face. If not more so!

 However, it’s likely that your interviewer will simply be processing your answer during the natural lapses.
 If the question doesn’t warrant it, don’t feel like you need to give a long, drawn out explanation.
 Being able to respond in a clear, concise manner is an important skill and will stand you in good stead during the interview.

 Tip 6: Communicate confidence

 It’s natural to feel nervous during an important interview, but try to communicate confidence as best you can.
 One way of achieving this is through your body language.

 To appear as confident as possible, smile, sit up straight, and make sure the camera level with your eyes.

-Of course, during a virtual interview, you’re not looking directly into the interviewer’s eye.
+Of course, when fielding virtual interview questions, you’re not looking directly into the interviewer’s eye.
 Instead, it can be tempting to look at their image on the screen when you’re talking, so that you can gauge their reactions.

 Instead, try to keep your focus on the camera so that it appears that you’re giving eye contact, as this will help you to come across as confident and composed.